 Not financially viable

 The high risk of quality issues and the three steps involved in the review + proofreading + certification process usually make these jobs not financially viable.
-Quite often, reviewing a translation done by a third party takes longer than translating the document from scratch; therefore, contrary to what some clients think, the 3-step ‘just stamp’ job is likely to cost more than the usual 4-step sworn translation process.
+Quite often, reviewing a translation done by a third party takes longer than translating the document from scratch; therefore, contrary to what some clients think, the 3-step ‘just stamp’ job is likely to cost more than the usual 4-step sworn translation.

 This article is for informational purposes only, does not constitute legal advice and should not be relied upon as such.
 Any reliance you place on such information is strictly at your own risk.
 Please ensure that any information available through this website meets your requirements.
 ICR Translations will not be liable for any loss or damage arising from loss of data or profits as a result of, or in connection with, the use of this website.